 We had to peel ourselves off the couches to be shown to our boudoirs for the next five days.
 Robin and Bernadette shared a impossibly cute stone cabin where they both had their own rooms and ensuites (large enough to swing a cat around in) and a shared living room with a pot-belly fire place, squishy couches with alpaca throws and spectacular views of the shimmering lake and river that curved its way through the mountain ranges.
 Even though we spend most of our time on horseback its so important that when you return wet and sodden if you were caught in the weather on a ride or aching from too many hours in the saddle, you have a place for respite where there are hot showers, a couch to curl up on and read and a bed made for sleeping.

-The wonderful part about a Patagonian summer is the days are so incredibly long so much so you can be on horseback until 7pm at night and its still light.
-Eager as we can be, we went for our first introductory ride that afternoon.
-With all of my globetrotting rides there is always a introductory ride so horse and rider can get to know each other before committing to each other for the riding holiday.
+The wonderful part about a Patagonian summer is the days are so incredibly long – so much so you can be on horseback until 7pm and it’s still light.
+Eager as can be, we went for our first introductory ride that afternoon.
+With all of my Globetrotting rides, there is always a introductory ride so horse and rider can get to know each other before committing to each other for the riding holiday.

 This is what I adored about this ride, I love to cross-country jump and every paddock we rode through there were fallen trees begging to be high jumped.
 Our host Natalia has the same penchant for jumping and speed as I do, so it was incredibly fun to tear around the paddocks leap-frogging over logs.
 For most of the trip I was on a smashing 15hh grey gelding known as Vodka and I adored him, you didn’t have to ask twice for him to jump over something and he always had his ears pricked looking for action.